pg777-c/Capstone-1-Variables-Control-Structures/README.md

 # Capstone-1-Variables-Control-Structures
-Variables and Control Structures, Capstone  #1 of HyperionDev Data Science Bootcamp, Task 7
+Variables and Control Structures, Capstone #1, Data Science Bootcamp, Task 7

 THIS IS A PROGRAM TO CALCULATE FINANCIAL INTEREST.